Level 3 Apprenticeship - HR Support

 Funding for the apprenticeship

-Funding is normally provided through the employer’s digital account.
+Funding is normally provided through the apprenticeship levy.

-Once we have an understanding of the apprentice’s needs and any accredited prior learning we can provide an exact price.
-The maximum fee will normally be £5000, including the amount charged by the End Point Assessment Organisation.
+Once we understand the apprentice’s needs and any accredited prior learning, we can provide an exact price.
+The maximum fee will normally be £4500, including the amount charged by the End Point Assessment Organisation.

-Apprentices undertaking the CIPD qualification also need to take up student membership of the CIPD and are awarded Associate level membership on completion, or if the end-point assessment is carried out by a CIPD-approved provider.
+Apprentices undertaking the CIPD qualification also need to take up student membership of the CIPD and are awarded Foundation level membership when their programme is completed.
+Membership cannot be funded using the levy and is paid separately to the CIPD.

-Once successfully completed, we invite all our apprentices to join us in celebrating their great achievement at our Celebration of Achievement held in graduation-style every year.
+We invite all our apprentices who successfully complete, to join us in celebrating their great achievement at our Celebration of Achievement held in graduation-style every year.

 What about progressing further?

-After successfully completing the Level 3 Apprenticeship in HR Support, individuals are able to progress onto the Level 5 Apprenticeship – HR Consultant/Partner which includes working towards the CIPD Intermediate Certificate or Diploma in HR Management.
+After successfully completing the Level 3 Apprenticeship in HR Support, individuals may be able to progress onto the Level 5 Apprenticeship – HR Consultant/Partner which includes working towards the CIPD Associate Diploma in People Management.